ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 ### 9.3 COW for Clone Sessions

-Clone sessions share the parent's global KB references and get a COW copy of the parent's ephemeral tree.
+Clone sessions share the parent's global KB references and get a COW copy of the parent's session tree.
 Page-level dirty tracking, same as v0.1 but operating on arena memory pages instead of device memory pages.

 ---